clokep/relapse/docs/openid.md

 - JWT Algorithm: RS256
 - Scopes: OpenID, Email and Profile
 - RSA Key: Select any available key
-- Redirect URIs: `[synapse public baseurl]/_synapse/client/oidc/callback`
+- Redirect URIs: `[relapse public baseurl]/_relapse/client/oidc/callback`
-3. Create an application for synapse in Authentik and link it to the provider.
+3. Create an application for relapse in Authentik and link it to the provider.
 4. Note the slug of your application, Client ID and Client Secret.

 Note: RSA keys must be used for signing for Authentik, ECC keys do not work.

-Synapse config:
+Relapse config:
 ```yaml
 oidc_providers:
   - idp_id: authentik